Sandy Carter shares notes on her journey from a “geek girl” to an executive at the world’s largest cloud company

 “I had originally got into school to be a doctor, it didn’t work out, but my adviser said, ‘I think you’re going to be great at computer science,’” Carter told AI Business.

 She said one of the reasons AWS was so successful in the machine learning space was due to its unwavering focus on developers.
 Sometimes, this focus manifests in unusual forms, like the AWS DeepRacer project - a fully autonomous 1/18th scale racing league where drivers compete by tweaking reinforcement learning algorithms.

 Carter is also a vocal advocate for women in technology, and chairman of the board at Girls in Tech: “We help women learn how to code, and we also teach entrepreneurship, because we believe that if you’re a tech woman and you’re going to start a company, a lot of times you’re missing funding, you’re missing financial skills.

-“We help a lot of entrepreneurs and enterprises to really get those skills.”
+lot of entrepreneurs and enterprises to really get those skills.”